jeduardo/sftp-rest/README.md

 hosts file of the user that will be executing the service.
 This is not handled by the service itself.

-A systemd service file is provided with a deployment suggestion for the service.
+A systemd service file is provided as a deployment suggestion for the service.

 ## License